 Research areas

-A list of my publications is accessible via Google Scholar or ORCiD.
+A list of my publications is accessible via Google Scholar, ORCiD, or the TU Delft.
 Some additional items, such as posters presented at conferences, are available from ResearchGate.

 Below is an overview of the (primary) research areas I am currently working on.
 If you have great ideas for collaboration or a thesis on these topics, get in touch!

-Energy system models are tools to support deliberation about which technologies do deploy, and where, to achieve the energy transition.
-Ideally, they identify for us the 'optimal' answer to such questions.
-Except, such an optimal answer is often not viable nor desirable in practice.
-So, is there no alternative?
+Energy system models can support decisions on which technologies do deploy, and where, to achieve the energy transition.
+Ideally, they identify for us the 'optimal' solution to such decisions.
+Except, such an optimal solution is often not viable nor desirable in practice.